We start our trips usually from the center of the Cyclades. This is either from Paros or from Mykonos.

 – at least two bathing suits

-Sailboats have autonomy with 12 volt DC power – just like a car or camper van.
-So you will be able to charge your phone/I Pad at any time – all you need is a car phone charger and your USB cable to plug them into the 12 Volt cigarette lighter on board..
+Sailboats have autonomy with 12 Volt DC power – just like a car or a camper van.
+This is used to power up the fridge, toilets, water pumps, lights and of course the charging station.
+So you will be able to charge your phone/iPad at any time.
+All you need is a car phone charger and your USB cable to plug them into the 12 Volt plugs or USB ports on board .

 Data packages are pretty un-expensive in Greece and you should expect to pay around 5 euro/ 3 Gigabytes.
 Minimum top-up card costs 10 euro.
 This is usually a good idea for people that need to work while traveling.
 But all the others are too busy exploring, swimming an admiring the scenery in order to care about internet access while at sea.

 Spaces on a sailboat are limited and you can not fit 2 persons and a suitcase (nevertheless 2 suitcases ) in a sailboat’s cabin.
 Thus we recommend you pack light and bring all your belongings in soft- luggage (duffel type bags, backpacks etc).
 Like this you can place your things in the little drawer/cupboard in your cabin.
 Then fold up and store the soft luggage away.
 Whereas a suitcase would still take just as much place even after getting all your stuff out and you will have no place to store it.